hms-dbmi/chromoscope/docs/how-to-use.md

 <!-- ?> 🚧 This page is work in progress 🚧 -->
 <!-- ![interface](assets/interface.png ':class=image') -->

-SVLET offers four main visualizations that enable to explore structural variation at four levels of scale.
+SVELT offers four main visualizations that enable to explore structural variation at four levels of scale.

 ## Multi-Sample Overview